OISF/suricata/doc/userguide/setting-up-ipsinline-for-windows.rst

 `Windows Installation
 <https://redmine.openinfosecfoundation.org/attachments/download/1175/SuricataWinInstallationGuide_v1.4.3.pdf>`_.
-This documentation has not yet been updated with WinDivert information, so make sure to add the following flags to `configure`:
+This documentation has not yet been updated with WinDivert information, so make sure to add the following flags before configuring Suricata with ``configure``:

 ::